colinbeales/gh-cost-center/README.md

 **"Cost center not found"**
 - Use the exact cost center name as it appears in billing settings
 - Consider using `--cost-center-id` instead
+- Use `--create-cost-center` or `--force` to create it automatically

 ### Getting Help